 As the weather warms and Spring slowly rolls in to replace winter, more and more people will be spending time outside.
 Whether you have a balcony, roof terrace, patio, or sprawling yard the chances are high that your outdoor space has been neglected as of late.
 Warmer weather is almost upon us, and it is time to freshen up your outdoor areas.
 Transforming your outdoor space for Spring might sound like a grueling chore, but with a bit of planning and elbow grease, you can create your dream outdoor retreat.
 Revamping your outdoor space needn’t be expensive and can also be done in an environmentally friendly way.
-Below are a few ways you can update your outdoor area with green methods in time for Spring.
+Below are some new home landscaping ideas that you can use to update your outdoor area with green methods in time for Spring.

 Fire Pits and Grills

 A survey conducted by the American Society of Landscape Architects in 2018 found that one of the most requested outdoor design elements was fire pits.
 Little is more relaxing than sitting by a fire on a summer night, and thankfully, fire pits are an easy element you can add to your outdoor area.
 Many fire pits use propane as fuel making them an inexpensive and eco-friendly way to improve your space.
 Check with local home improvement stores to buy a fire pit in person, but there is a wide selection of fire pits from major online retailers that can be delivered to your door.
 You can build a custom fire pit, but this will likely require professional help and will be significantly more expensive than buying a manufactured fire pit.